 8. V-SMF receives the EC enabling indicator and selects the V-EASDF as the DNS server of the PDU Session as described in clause 6.3 of TS 23.501.

-9. V-SMF drives related DNS message handling rule based on the DNS query, EAS deployment information provided by V-PLMN AF and local configuration.
+9. V-SMF drives related DNS message handling rule based on the DNS query, EAS deployment information provided by V-PLMN AF and/or local configuration.
 And V-SMF sends this DNS message handling rule and the DNS query to V-EASDF via Neasdf_DNSContext_Update request.

 10. V-EASDF responds with Neasdf_DNSContext_Update response.